 In the Communication on the European "Green Deal", the Commission affirmed its interest in the production and deployment of sustainable alternative fuels for different modes of transport.
 In its resolution on the "European Green Deal", the European Parliament called for measures to abandon the use of heavy fuel oil and for urgent investment in research into new technologies to decarbonise the maritime transport sector, as well as in the development of zero emissions and ecological.

-Access to the proposed Regulation:
+Access to Regulation:

 Access to impact assessment: